abuseofnotation/category-theory-illustrated/_chapters/04_order.md

 ![Divides poset](../04_order/divides_poset_isomorphism.svg)

-An order isomorphism is a isomorphism between the orders' underlying sets.
-However, as orders also have the arrows that connect them, there is one more condition: in order for a pair of functions to form an order isomorphism they have to *respect those arrows*, in other words they should be *order preserving*.
-More specifically, applying any of those functions (let's call it $F$) to any two elements in one set ($a$ and $b$) should result in two elements that have the same corresponding order in the other set (so $a ≤ b$ only if $F(a) ≤ F(b)$).
+> An order isomorphism is essentially an isomorphism  between the orders' underlying sets (invertable function).
+However, besides their underlying sets, orders also have the arrows that connect them, so there is one more condition: in order for an invertable function to constitute an order isomorphism it has to *respect those arrows*, in other words it should be *order preserving*.
+More specifically, applying this function (let's call it $F$) to any two elements in one set ($a$ and $b$) should result in two elements that have the same corresponding order in the other set (so $a ≤ b$ if and only if $F(a) ≤ F(b)$).
 Birkhoff's representation theorem
 ---